 - Include a picture or 2 with other people.

 - Always include one full body shot (with all your clothes, please!).

 At the end of the day, photos just don’t do us justice sometimes… and that’s okay.
-But when you wind up in a situation like this, it’s important to remember that kindness will always be the best option when it comes to addressing the clear difference in what your date looks like online versus offline.
+But when you wind up in a situation like this, it’s important to determine (to the best of your ability) whether the discrepancy was manipulative or simply a slip-up.
+In most cases, try to remember that kindness will always be the best option when addressing the situation.
 Believe it or not, this is a common scenario that can happen to anyone – hey, you can even be guilty of doing this yourself!
 In the wise words of Dugan, “Give yourself every opportunity to attract a right-fit match by sharing who you are now.”